top of page

 Lesly Turcios-Hernandez: Senior, Biology Major, Undergraduate Technician

 Lesly is an undergraduate (senior) at VCU majoring in Biology.
-She is a undergraduate lab technician and a member of the yeast tetrad dissection team for Replicative Lifespan analysis and WormBot team for worm lifespan analysis.
-Her project involves in understanding of mitochondrial background in lifespan regulation and identification of conserved essential regulators of lifespan.
+She is an undergraduate lab technician and a member of the yeast tetrad dissection team for Replicative Lifespan analysis and the WormBot team for worm lifespan analysis.
+She is also involved in a project aiming to characterize genetic regulators of mTORC1 and mTORC2 activation.

 email: penningtonhg@vcu.edu